colefaulk/Portfolio/README.md

 # Portfolio
-Just a little taste of what of worked on
+Just a little taste of what I've worked on